flutter/website/src/perf/isolates.md

 but there is performance overhead required to spawn new isolates, and to copy objects from one isolate to another.
-If you're doing the same computation using `Isolate.run` repeatedly, you might better performance by creating isolates that don't exit immediately.
+If you're doing the same computation using `Isolate.run` repeatedly, you might have better performance by creating isolates that don't exit immediately.

 To do this, you can use a handful of lower-level isolate-related APIs that `Isolate.run` abstracts: